Barter: Silent trade

 Other anthropologists have questioned whether barter is typically between "total" strangers, a form of barter known as "silent trade".
 Silent trade, also called silent barter, dumb barter ("dumb" here used in its old meaning of "mute"), or depot trade, is a method by which traders who cannot speak each other's language can trade without talking.
 However, Benjamin Orlove has shown that while barter occurs through "silent trade" (between strangers), it occurs in commercial markets as well.
 "Because barter is a difficult way of conducting trade, it will occur only where there are strong institutional constraints on the use of money or where the barter symbolically denotes a special social relationship and is used in well-defined conditions.
 To sum up, multipurpose money in markets is like lubrication for machines - necessary for the most efficient function, but not necessary for the existence of the market itself."

 In his analysis of barter between coastal and inland villages in the Trobriand Islands, Keith Hart highlighted the difference between highly ceremonial gift exchange between community leaders, and the barter that occurs between individual households.
 The haggling that takes place between strangers is possible because of the larger temporary political order established by the gift exchanges of leaders.
-From this he concludes that barter is "an atomized interaction predicated upon the presence of society" (i.e. that social order established by gift exchange), and not typical between complete strangers.
+From this, he concludes that barter is "an atomized interaction predicated upon the presence of society" (i.e. that social order established by gift exchange), and not typical between strangers.
+In rural parts of India, informal barter systems still exist, particularly in agriculture and tribal communities.

 Times of monetary crisis

 As Orlove noted, barter may occur in commercial economies, usually during periods of monetary crisis.
 During such a crisis, currency may be in short supply, or highly devalued through hyperinflation.
 In such cases, money ceases to be the universal medium of exchange or standard of value.
 Money may be in such short supply that it becomes an item of barter itself rather than the means of exchange.
 Barter may also occur when people cannot afford to keep money (as when hyperinflation quickly devalues it).

 An example of this would be during the Crisis in Bolivarian Venezuela, when Venezuelans resorted to bartering as a result of hyperinflation.
-The increasingly low value of bank notes, and their lack of circulation in suburban areas, meant that many Venezuelans, especially those living outside of larger cities, took to the trading over their own goods for even the most basic of transactions.
+The increasingly low value of bank notes, and their lack of circulation in suburban areas, meant that many Venezuelans, especially those living outside of larger cities, took to trading over their own goods for even the most basic of transactions.

+Additionally, in the wake of the 2008 financial crisis, barter exchanges reported a double-digit increase in membership, due to the scarcity of fiat money, and the degradation of monetary system sentiment.